Aitthikit/IsaacLabDPPO/README.md

 ## Training Examples

 Once installed, you can try these example training commands:

+This might take few minutes to start up.

 Train an anymal c to walk with DPPO algorithm:
 ```bash